Boiler Service Cost

 - System Power Flush — If your heating system is old and running inefficiently, your heating engineer will likely suggest a power flush to clear the system of debris, sludge, and other buildup.
 A power flush costs £400.

-- Smart Thermostat Upgrades — Swapping your existing thermostat for a smart model can lower your heating bills and give you greater control over your heating schedule via your phone.
+- Smart Thermostat Upgrades — Swapping your existing thermostat for a smart model can lower your heating energy bills and give you greater control over your heating schedule via your phone.
 The cost to install a smart thermostat is £265.

 Larger Heating Upgrade Costs